Sitting Leads to Cancer and Early Death; Fidgeting Helps

 “Fidgeting may reduce the risk of all-cause mortality associated with excessive sitting time.”

 A number of specific diseases have been linked to sitting.
-These include cancer, cardiovascular disease (heart and blood vessels), diabetes, pulmonary diseases (lungs), joint and muscle pain, back pain, neurological conditions and many others.
+These include cancer as we discussed, but also cardiovascular disease (heart and blood vessels), diabetes, pulmonary diseases (lungs), joint and muscle pain, back pain, neurological conditions and many others.

 Why are so many diseases – and death – related to sitting?